Hotels near Quincie Douglas Recreation Center

 What are the closest hotels to Quincie Douglas Recreation Center?

-The closest hotels to Quincie Douglas Recreation Center are SpringHill Suites Tucson at the Bridges (0.86 mi), WaterWalk Extended Stay by Wyndham Tucson (1.18 mi), and Woodspring Suites Tucson South (1.2 mi).
+The closest hotel to Quincie Douglas Recreation Center is SpringHill Suites Tucson at the Bridges (0.86 mi, from $338/night) — a 2-minute drive.
+Other nearby options include WaterWalk Extended Stay by Wyndham Tucson (1.18 mi, from $155/night) and Woodspring Suites Tucson South (1.2 mi, from $80/night).
+SpringHill Suites Tucson at the Bridges offers free breakfast, a pool, and a fitness center.
+WaterWalk Extended Stay by Wyndham Tucson offers a fitness center.

 Which hotels near Quincie Douglas Recreation Center are good for families?